chrisguest75/typescript_examples/00_nx/README.md

 ## NOTES

+* It is very sensitive to misconfiguration in `project.json` files.
+If misconfigured `run-many` will hang.

 ### Installing node_modules for a project

 To install node_modules you'll need to add a prebuild step that performs the install.